Daily Age Finder

 (GMT).

 - British Summer Time (BST).
-When British Summer Time (BST) is in force, the change in the "Date Today" on this web page will therefore occur at 1 AM - i.e. one hour after midnight.
+When British Summer Time (BST) is in force, the change in the "Date Today" on this web page will, as a result of point 1.3 above, therefore occur at 1 AM - i.e. one hour after midnight.

 - BST and Birthdates.
 My source of dates does not consider if subjects who were born during BST, were actually born in the hour between midnight and 1pm.
 In theory, the birthdates, as given according to UTC, for these subjects, are too young by one day!
 Corrective action, if possible, would amount to just one day.
 The benefit of such corrective action would appear to be negligible, considering the probablity of its occurrence and the consequent complexity, work and time involved!